raspberrypilearning/stress-ball/en/step_2.md

 --- task ---

-The Cat sprite that you can see is the Scratch mascot.
+The cat sprite that you can see is the Scratch mascot.

 --- no-print ---
 Watch this short video which shows what to do next.